 My current research is in neutrino physics.
-I work on the T2K (Tokai to Kamioka) neutrino oscillation experiment and also on the experiment formerly known as LBNE (hopefully a final name will be coming soon).
+I work on the T2K (Tokai to Kamioka) neutrino oscillation experiment and also on DUNE (the Deep Underground Neutrino Experiment) .

-T2K is located in Japan and LBNE will be located at Fermilab with the far detector at the Homestake mine in Lead, SD.
+T2K is located in Japan and DUNE will be located at Fermilab with the far detector at the Homestake mine in Lead, SD.

 My graduate work at MIT was primarily in the field of dark matter direct detection.